jamshaidwarraich/Getting-Started-with-Python-Programming/README.md

 1. A Google Account (required to use Google Colab).
 2. A modern web browser (Google Chrome is recommended for best performance).

+## Installation and Setup
+1. You don't need to install anything to use Google Colab as it runs entirely in your web browser.
+2. Installation of Anaconda and setting up Jupyter Notebook within the Anaconda environment.
+   ## Download and Install Anaconda
+   a.
+Visit Anaconda download page, https://www.anaconda.com/download
+   b.
+Choose the appropriate Anaconda distribution for your operating system (Windows, macOS, or Linux).
+Select the Python 3.x version (e.g., Python 3.7) as it is recommended for most users.
+   c.
+Download the installer and follow the installation instructions for your operating system.